jdsteadycode/react-core/README.md

 Following repository represents step-by-step `beginner` friendly way of **doing** `react`.
 It purely focuses on **implementation** and that's it..

----

 ## **📌 Contents**

-📚 step-by-step breakdown of react-concepts and fundamentals.
+-📚 step-by-step breakdown of react-concepts and fundamentals.
-⚙️ implementation-focused examples for each concept.
+-⚙️ implementation-focused examples for each concept.
-🧩 mini-challenges/ projects to ehannce and think in learning 💡 trying to develop best-practices in writing react-code
+-🧩 mini-challenges/ projects to ehannce and think in learning.
+-💡 trying to develop best-practices in writing react-code

----

 ## **📝 NOTE**